jenkem1337/todo-app-mvc/README.md

 # todo-app-mvc

-I tried to implement clasic mvc with javascirpt
+I tried to implement classic mvc with javascirpt